fredhamster/feisty_meow/readme.txt

 This is the "feisty meow® concerns" codebase top folder.

+This software is licensed *per* *file* using either the GNU General Public License (GNU GPL) version 3 *or* the Apache Software License version 2.0.
+If a file does not have a license statement attached and it is part of the feisty meow® codebase (rather than attributed to some other author), then the default license is the GNU GPL.

 For information on building the source code, see the file "building.txt".

 ####